aaly00/aaly00/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm a Full Stack Software Engineer and a tinkerer and hacker at heart.\
+🎓 &nbsp;I'm a Full Stack Software Engineer, and a tinkerer and a hacker at heart.\
 ✍️ &nbsp;In my free time, I like scuba diving, travelling, and building and flying FPV drones.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at hi@amraly.cc!
 I'll try to respond as soon as I can.